MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-cloud-platform-security.md

 > - [Assess and remediate cloud platform misconfigurations and compliance status](#phase-3-assess-and-remediate-cloud-platform-misconfigurations-and-compliance-status)
 > - [Automate protection and policy enforcement for cloud resources in real time](#phase-4-automate-protection-and-policy-enforcement-for-cloud-resources-in-real-time)

-## How to secure your multi-cloud environment
+## How to secure your multicloud environment

-To avoid critical cloud platform misconfigurations, it is important for organizations to get multi-cloud tenant-level visibility into their cloud configuration status and be able to improve their security posture based on security benchmark and compliance recommendations.
-Use the following process to secure your organization's multi-cloud environment.
+To avoid critical cloud platform misconfigurations, it's important for organizations to get multicloud tenant-level visibility into their cloud configuration status and be able to improve their security posture based on security benchmark and compliance recommendations.
+Use the following process to secure your organization's multicloud environment.

-### Phase 1: Discover multi-cloud resources, usage, and Shadow IT
+### Phase 1: Discover multicloud resources, usage, and Shadow IT

 **Identify security posture**: Start by identifying your organization's cloud security posture by running Cloud Discovery to see what's happening in your network and evaluate the actual resource usage in your cloud platforms.
 You can achieve this by [setting up Cloud Discovery](set-up-cloud-discovery.md) to monitor and analyze your network traffic  in Defender for Cloud Apps.
 Web traffic logs analysis with the Defender for Cloud Apps Shadow IT discovery  provide improved visibility over your Shadow IT usage of cloud resources, identifying anomalous activities using either the Machine Learning anomaly detection engine or by using custom policies that you define: